mishamsk/pyoak/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)
 [![Test Status](https://github.com/mishamsk/pyoak/actions/workflows/dev.yml/badge.svg)](https://github.com/mishamsk/pyoak/actions/workflows/dev.yml)

-Commerial-grade, well tested, documented and typed Python library for modeling, building, traversing, transforming, transferring and even pattern matching abstract syntax trees (AST) for arbtirary languages.
+Commerial-grade, well tested, documented, strongly typed pure Python library with almost no external dependencies for modeling, building, traversing, transforming, transferring and even pattern matching abstract syntax trees (AST) for arbtirary languages.

+> :loudspeaker: **NOTICE**: :loudspeaker:
+>
+> This branch is in active development.
+It is an early alpha of the next version that will combine the best of v1 and v2.
+We are expanding core features, focusing on performance for huge trees, and eliminating everything that can be easily added externally.
+Please be aware that this version may contain unstable features and bugs.

 ## Features<!-- omit from toc -->

 * 🌳 Easy to use dataclasses based, strictly typed, pseudo-immutable AST modeling
-* 📝 "Magic", auto-maintained node registry, allowing node cross-referncing and retrievel
+* ~~📝 "Magic", auto-maintained node registry, allowing node cross-referncing and retrievel~~
 * 📚 Source origin tracking for each node
-* 📺 Zero-setup pretty printing using [Rich](https://github.com/willmcgugan/rich)
+* 📺 [Optional] Zero-setup pretty printing using [Rich](https://github.com/willmcgugan/rich)
 * 💾 json, msgpack, yaml or plain dict (de)serialization
 * 🏃‍♀️ AST traversal: depth-first or breadth-first, top down or bottom up, with filtering and pruning
 * 🎯 Xpath-like AST search (top to the node)
 * 👯‍♂️ Node pattern matching with ability to capture specific sub-trees or attributes
+* ✅ [Opt-in] Strict-mode with runtime field value type checking
 * ... and more!

 ## Feature Roadmap<!-- omit from toc -->
-* Strict-mode with runtime field value type checking
-* Frozen version of ASTNode
+* Frozen, slotted ASTNode optimized for quick creation and transformation
+* On-demand only id & content_id generation
+* Pattern matching superpowers (recursive patterns, parametrization, etc.)
 * ~~rustify some parts for performance~~ well, that's too far-fetched

 ## Table of Contents <!-- omit from toc -->